Jamaica goes to the polls as island shaken by corruption, inequity and economic concerns

-KINGSTON, Jamaica (AP) — Voters in Jamaica were heading to the polls on Wednesday in a general election that many believe could be a defining moment for an island shaken by corruption, inequity and economic concerns.
+KINGSTON, Jamaica (AP) — Long lines were reported across Jamaica on Wednesday for a general election that many believe could be a defining moment for an island shaken by corruption, inequity and economic concerns.

 Prime Minister Andrew Holness of the Jamaica Labor Party is seeking a third term and running against Mark Golding, an attorney and longtime leader of the People’s National Party.
 The Jamaica Progressive Party and the United Independents’ Congress are also in the running.